Starfish: Larval development

-Most starfish embryos hatch at the blastula stage.
-The original ball of cells develops a lateral pouch, the archenteron.
-The entrance to this is known as the blastopore and it will later develop into the anus—together with chordates, echinoderms are deuterostomes, meaning the second (deutero) invagination becomes the mouth (stome); members of all other phyla are protostomes, and their first invagination becomes the mouth.
-Another invagination of the surface will fuse with the tip of the archenteron as the mouth while the interior section will become the gut.
-At the same time, a band of cilia develops on the exterior.
+Starfish embryos typically hatch as blastulas.
+Invaginations take place, the first forming the anus is created from the blastopore, while a second, taking place in the ectodermic layer, creates the mouth.
+The archenteron stretches towards the mouth and connects with it, forming the gut.
+A band of cilia develops on the exterior.
 This enlarges and extends around the surface and eventually onto two developing arm-like outgrowths.
 At this stage the larva is known as a bipinnaria.
 The cilia are used for locomotion and feeding, their rhythmic beat wafting phytoplankton towards the mouth.